Quantum Action-Dependent Channels: Introduction

 \section{Introduction}

-A fundamental problem in information theory is the characterization of reliable communication over channels affected by \emph{random parameters}, often referred to as channel states \cite{Pradhan2020,Zivarifard2022, Kim2023, Belzig2024,Boche2024, Wang2024,Luo2024,Chen2025}.
-Beginning with Shannon’s seminal work on channels with side information \cite{Shannon1958}, the study of channels with random parameters has revealed the crucial role of side information at the encoder or decoder.
-Gel’fand and Pinsker \cite{pinsker1980coding} established the capacity for channels with non-causal side information at the encoder.
-Costa’s ``writing on dirty paper'' result \cite{Costa1983} further extended it to Gaussian channels.
-These works lay the foundation for a rich literature on random-parameter models in both point-to-point and multi-user settings \cite{ bennatan2006superposition, ramachandran2019joint,Pereg2019,Ahmadipour2024}.
+A fundamental problem in information theory is the characterization of communication over channels affected by random parameters \cite{Pradhan2020,Zivarifard2022, Belzig2024, Chen2025,yao2026nonsignaling}.
+Since Shannon’s seminal work on side information, it has become clear that channel side information (CSI) plays a central role in determining achievable rates \cite{Dupuis2009}.
+Gel'fand and Pinsker \cite{pinsker1980coding} further characterized the capacity when non-causal CSI is available at the encoder.
+These foundational results have given rise to a rich body of work on communication over random-parameter channels~ \cite{ Keshet2008}.

-In the random-parameter paradigm, the parameters are typically drawn from nature and cannot be controlled by the communicating parties \cite{Keshet2008}.
+In the random-parameter paradigm , the parameters are typically drawn from nature and cannot be controlled by the communicating parties \cite{Dupuis2009,pinsker1980coding,Keshet2008}.
 The parameters influence the channel by altering its transition law.
 In the classical setting, the channel is described in terms of a probability function $ P_{Y|X,S}(\cdot|x, s) $, where $X$ represents Alice's transmission and $Y$ is Bob's observation at the channel output.
 The random parameter $S$ has a specified distribution and its variation can significantly affect the channel output.
 For this reason, side information, i.e., the knowledge of $S$, has a profound effect on capacity.